newjersey/navigator.business.nj.gov/content/src/anytime-action-tasks/tenant-eviction.md

 urlSlug: tenant-eviction
 summaryDescriptionMd: >-
   :::infoAlert
    Eviction is a complicated process.
 The information below is a general description of the process.
-Consult the [New Jersey Courts Landlord/Tenant website](https://www.njcourts.gov/self-help/landlord-tenant) for more information on how to properly file an eviction in your county.
+Visit the [New Jersey Courts Landlord/Tenant website](https://www.njcourts.gov/self-help/landlord-tenant) for more information on how to properly file an eviction in your county.
   :::